 How much time do you spend sitting down?
-Whether you’re commuting to work, glued to your computer screen, or relaxing in front of the television, it’s likely that you spend a large chunk of your day sitting.
-Little did you know, sitting for extended periods of time can have a negative impact on your health.
+Whether you’re commuting to work, glued to your computer screen, or relaxing in front of the television, you likely spend a large chunk of your day sitting.
+Little did you know, that sitting for extended periods can hurt your health.
 Excessive sitting can lead to a variety of health risks, from a weakened immune system and weight gain to an increased risk of cardiovascular disease and diabetes.
-It’s time to uncover the hidden risks of prolonged sitting, and discover ways to reduce the amount of time you spend in a sedentary position.
+It’s time to uncover the hidden risks of prolonged sitting and discover ways to reduce the amount of time you spend in a sedentary position.

 Health Risks of Excessive Sitting